-- Characterise the distribution and quality of native vegetation, terrestrial and aquatic habitat and any wildlife movement in the area that could be impacted by the project. - Identify the existing or likely presence of any species listed under the EPBC Act, FFG Act and DELWP Advisory List, as well as declared weeds, pathogens and pest animals8. - Identify and characterise any groundwater dependant ecosystems that may be affected, in particular by mine dewatering.
+- Characterise the distribution and quality of native vegetation, terrestrial and aquatic habitat and any wildlife movement in the area, taking into account the potential changes in composition due to recent bushfires, that could be impacted by the project. - Identify the existing or likely presence of any species listed under the EPBC Act, FFG Act and DELWP Advisory List, as well as declared weeds, pathogens and pest animals8. - Identify and characterise any groundwater dependant ecosystems that may be affected, in particular by mine dewatering.
 This characterisation is to be informed by relevant data, literature and appropriate seasonal or targeted surveys. - Describe the biodiversity values that could be affected by the project, including: - native vegetation and any ecological communities listed under the EPBC Act and FFG Act; - presence of, or suitable habitats for, native flora and fauna species, in particular species listed under the EPBC Act, FFG Act, and DELWP Advisory List; and - use of the site and its environs for movement by the EPBC Act, FFG Act, and DELWP Advisory List listed fauna species. - Describe the existing threats present to biodiversity values, including: - direct removal of individuals or destruction of habitat; - disturbance or alteration of habitat conditions (e.g. habitat fragmentation, changes to water quantity or quality, fire hazards, etc.); - threats to mortality of listed threatened fauna; and - the presence of any declared weeds, pathogens and pest animals within and in the vicinity of the project area.